bkhummel/Independent_Study/README.md

-# Independent_Study
-Work With Professor Adeel Bhutta on a novel approach to Selective Foreground Subtraction
+#Work With Professor Adeel Bhutta on a novel approach to Selective Foreground Subtraction

 Adeel Bhutta's original ICIP paper is included as a pdf file "ICIP_SELECTIVE_SUBTRACTION"